How to Share About Your Trauma Therapy Without Overloading Your Relationship (A Nervous System Perspective)

 Ways to Share About Trauma Therapy Without Overwhelming Your Partner

-If you’re currently working with a trauma therapist in Dallas or participating in trauma-informed therapy, here are a few approaches that can help make conversations with loved ones feel safer and more manageable.
+If you’re currently working with a trauma counselor in Dallas or participating in trauma-informed therapy, here are a few approaches that can help make conversations with loved ones feel safer and more manageable.

 Trauma Therapy and Relationships in Dallas